cresset-template/cresset/README.md

 However, the project will not be modified to accommodate Ubuntu 16.04 builds as Xenial Xerus has already reached EOL.

+4. Docker Compose does not run on WSL.
+Disable `ipc: host`.
+WSL cannot use this option.

 # Desiderata